If you made a lovely rrrrrr sound, you can stop reading and go back to Facebook.

 Talk to yourself in Italian in your head: What are people around you doing?
 What objects can you see?

 Practise speaking with a language exchange partner or conversation tutor.
-If you don’t feel comfortable attempting conversation yet, you can tell them about new words or grammar points you’ve learnt and ask them to give you examples of how they are used in real life.
+If you don’t feel comfortable attempting conversation yet, you can tell them about new words or grammar points you’ve learnt and ask them to give you examples of how they’re used in real life.

-These activities help you connect what you learn to real situations, which makes them easier to remember.
+These activities help you connect what you learn to real life, which makes them easier to remember.

-A “use it or lose it section”, which helps you use the words and phrases to talk about your own life.
+A “use it or lose it section”, which helps you use new Italian words and phrases to talk about your own life.

 Speaking workshops, where we help you get over your nerves and have a go at speaking Italian.